pgbouncer/pgbouncer/doc/config.md

 ### idle_transaction_timeout

-Set the maximum length of time a user can have an idle transaction open.
+Set the maximum number of seconds that a user can have an idle transaction open.
 If set this timeout overides the server level idle_transaction_timeout described above.